space-wizards/docs/src/en/proposals/deltanedas-turf-war.md

 Turf taggers must **not** be selected from other antagonists in the round (could be exclusive with traitor, to keep it as a nonantag side fun gamemode.

-Like most gamemodes, players selected can't be from command or sec departments.
+Unlike most gamemodes, players selected can be in command and sec (since they aren't antagonists).

+However, command staff will tag for their respective departments **and not command doors**.
+Since cap and hop don't govern individual departments, they can't be picked.

 ## Gameplay